-How biotin helps you to grow your hair health skin for retrcing hair growth.
+How biotin helps you to grow your hair!

 Biotin, also known as Vitamin H is a part of the Vitamin B-complex family, and it can be found naturally in a variety of foods that we consume.
 It is water-soluble in nature and helps in the production of keratin which is a special protein that increases hair elasticity, and protects the hair from drying.
 It also helps in making the hair stronger and thicker to give it a fuller appearance.

-Biotin aids in the metabolization of fatty acids, amino acids, and it also plays an important role in the stabilization of blood sugar levels of the body.
-The amino acids which are produced when biotin is ingested in our body.
-Amino acids are the main building blocks of any protein, and since the hair itself consists of protein so, biotin is also referred to as a “catalyst” for healthy and strong hair.
-Biotin improves the overall quality of your hair, It makes them more lustrous, longer, and voluminous.
-It also helps in preventing the hair from dullness and provides natural nourishment of the hair from root to tips and removing split ends by repairing the damaged hair.
+Biotin aids in the metabolism of fatty acids, amino acids, and also play an important role in the stabilization of blood sugar levels in the body.
+Amino acids which produced when biotin is ingested in our body.
+Amino acids are the main building blocks of any protein and since hair itself consists of protein, biotin is also referred to as a “catalyst” for healthy and strong hair.
+Biotin improves the overall quality of your hair, making them more lustrous, long and voluminous.
+It also helps in preventing hair from dullness and provides natural nourishment of the hair from root to tips and removing split ends by repairing damaged hair.

 There are plenty of natural sources of biotin that can be included in our daily diets.
 These are:

-✔ Eggs: Biotin is found in the yolks of eggs.
-It is available in good quantity but if boiled the biotin levels decrease.
+✔ Eggs: Biotin is found in the yolk of eggs.
+It is available in good quantity but if boiled, the biotin levels decrease.

-✔ Spinach: Spinach contains the highest levels of biotin which can be found on any green leafy vegetables.
+✔ Spinach: Spinach contains the highest levels of biotin which can be found in any green leafy vegetables.

-✔ Sweet Potato: Sweet potatoes has high levels of biotin and has also beta-carotene which is an essential component for improving the skin.
+✔ Sweet Potato: Sweet potatoes have high levels of biotin as well as beta-carotene which is are essential for improving the skin.

-✔ Mushrooms: Mushrooms when eaten raw has a high level of biotin.
+✔ Mushrooms: Mushrooms when eaten raw have a high level of biotin.

 ✔ Cheeses: Most dairy products have some amount of biotin which can be taken regularly.

-✔ Cauliflower: Biotin is water-soluble, eating cauliflower raw to get you the maximum nutritional benefits of biotin
+✔ Cauliflower: Biotin is water-soluble, eat cauliflower raw to get you the maximum nutritional benefits of biotin.

-To use the natural benefits of biotin from egg oil EYOVA has developed a product known as ‘EYOVA-Egg Oil’.
-This product not only consists of natural biotin but it is also rich in phospholipids, triglycerides, cholesterol, immunoglobulins, and Antioxidants.
-It also has the presence of some hair and scalp protecting antioxidants namely Lutein & Zeaxanthin which has shown protection of the scalp against ultraviolet radiation damage.
-Thus, it is a completely natural and effective hair oil product for hair loss, dandruff reduction, hair growth, and regeneration of hair follicles.
+To bring biotin to the table, EYOVA has developed a product known as ‘EYOVA-Egg Oil’.
+This product, whose main component is egg extracts, not only comprises natural biotin but also phospholipids, triglycerides, cholesterol, immunoglobulins and antioxidants.
+It also has the presence of some hair and scalp protecting antioxidants namely Lutein & Zeaxanthin which have shown protection of the scalp against ultraviolet radiation damage.
+Thus, it is a completely natural and effective hair oil product for hair loss, dandruff reduction, hair growth and regeneration of hair follicles.